Annotation Interface Injector

 access so unless you are only using the injector from within the package it was created, you need to expose

 a method to create the injector.
-The usual pattern is to define a static method named create
+The usual pattern is to define a static method named create on the

 injector interface that creates an instance of the injector.